 Pre-season testing, as fascinating as it is for F1 aficionados, often sees as much bluff and smokescreen from the competing constructors as it does commitment to putting new designs and innovations through their paces.
-Read the rest of this entry »
+FULL POST

 Sometimes a sporting event is more than just a game.
 Sometimes the arena for competition is emblematic and symbolic of a greater reality, in which the twists and turns of a match carry a wider significance.

 And so it was for the titanic clash between India and Pakistan in the semifinal of the cricket World Cup; a tie that needed no artificially created hype.
 Giants of the sport going head-to-head for a place in the final as two nations, both equally obsessed with the game, saw millions become engrossed with the drama unfolding on a circle of grass in Mohali.
-Read the rest of this entry »
+FULL POST

 As I watched Brazil easily dismantle Scotland in London on Sunday, two things became apparent.
 The first: Neymar will soon become one of the best players on the planet.
 The second: the Selecao will not win anything, much less the next World Cup played on home soil, unless they find a top striker.

 Let's start with Neymar.
 I have followed his career ever since he made his senior debut for Santos as a 17-year-old in 2009.
 He burst onto the scene with a deadly combination of dazzling skills and explosive pace.
 His ability to take defenders on and leave them in his wake quickly had most scouts around the world salivating.
-Read the rest of this entry »
+FULL POST

 My trip to the Miami Open tennis tournament was supposed to be a 16-hour affair - but instead it turned into a two-day interview extravaganza with a massive cherry on top.